sawaya-ka/single-index/README.md

 # single-index

-This repository contains example codes for the paper ""High-dimensional single-index models: link estimation and marginal inference"".
+This repository contains demo codes for the paper "High-dimensional single-index models: link estimation and marginal inference".